jermp/sshash/README.md

 	 [--canonical-parsing]
 		Canonical parsing of k-mers.
 This option changes the parsing and results in a trade-off between index space and lookup time.

-	 [--abundances]
+	 [--weighted]
-		Also store the abundances in compressed format.
+		Also store the weights in compressed format.

 	 [-o output_filename]
 		Output file name where the data structure will be serialized.